Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Seas can get a bit choppy from March

-The monsoon season starts usually in March and last throughout April and May.
+The monsoon season starts usually in March and lasts throughout April and May.
 During this season diving in Zanzibar is basically impossible.

 marine life fish zanzibar